Impact of Online Hate

 Radicalization

-The second possible impact of online hate is radicalization.
+For many, the biggest concern when it comes to young people and online hate is radicalization.
 This term refers to the process by which people come to believe that violence against others and even oneself is justified in defense of their own group.
-Not everyone who is involved in a group is necessarily radicalized to the same degree; in fact, even within a hate group, only a small number of people may be radicalized to the point where they are ready to advocate and commit violent acts.
+Not everyone who is involved in a group is necessarily radicalized to the same degree; in fact, even within a hate group, only a small number of people may be radicalized to the point where they’re ready to advocate and commit violent acts.

-The base of the pyramid is made up of Sympathizers who support the group and share its ideals but who are not actively involved in what it’s doing.
-They are typically the largest part of the group but also the least committed.
+The base of the pyramid is made up of sympathizers who support the group and share its ideals but aren’t actively involved in what it’s doing.
+They’re typically the largest part of the group but also the least committed.

 The process of radicalization has traditionally been seen as the way in which people move up the pyramid to identify more deeply with their group and become more willing to support or engage in extreme acts.
 The networked nature of digital media, however, allows hate groups and movements to simultaneously target all of the different levels of the pyramid, making it “remarkably easy for viewers to be exposed to incrementally more extremist content”;[4] one scholar has described the internet as a “conveyor belt” to radicalization.[5]
 On extremist forums, “how to red-pill [i.e. radicalize] others is a constant topic of conversation,” with a great deal of thought put into matching the message with the target’s readiness.[6]